WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 <img src="https://github.com/wlabi/Classic-Arcade-Game-Clone-Udacity-FEND/blob/master/images/Classic%20arcade%20game.png" width="40%" height="40%">

 - Choose an avatar by clicking on it
-- You can move your avatar using the arrow keys
+- Move your avatar using the arrow keys
 - Your aim is to reach the water by crossing the busy thoroughfare whilst evading the bugs
 - You have three lives
 - Success (reaching the water) = 10 points
-- Failure (being hit by a bug) = having a life and one point deducted and restarting
+- Failure (being hit by a bug) = having a life and one point deducted and then restarting
 - The bugs move at random speeds which are reset after every success or failure

 ## Access and Installation